nielskrijger/sqs/README.md

 Option          | Default | Description
 ----------------|---------|-----------------------------
 maxMessages     |       1 | Maximum number of messages to retrieve.
 Between 1-10.
-waitTimeSeconds |       0 | The time for which a ReceiveMessage call will wait for a message to arrive.
-An integer from 0 to 20 (seconds).
+waitTime        |       0 | Number of seconds a receiveMessage call will wait for a message to arrive.
+An integer from 0 to 20.
 When 0 polling switches to short polling which returns immediately.

 ## poll(queueName, handler, options = {})